imdeepakvermaa/React_Journey/README.md

-# This is a Ep 02 - Inginiting the app
+# This is a Ep 02 - Igniting the app